ITR Filing Deadline Missed?

 Ans: The residential property, in this case, is a short-term capital asset as it is held for a period of less than 24 months.
 The benefit of Section 54 will not be available to Mr. Kshitij as the period of holding immovable property under this section is less than 24 months before the transfer.

 Looking to save on capital gains taxes and secure your financial future?
-Let our top eCAs guide you through the Capital Gains Account Scheme and Capital Gains Deposit Account Scheme.
-Book your eCA consultation now and make the most of Section 54 to safeguard your investments and minimize tax liabilities!
+Let our top eCAs help you navigate the complicated landscape of capital gains taxation.
+Maximize your tax savings with our tax experts.
+Book your eCA consultation and make the most of Section 54 to safeguard your investments and minimize tax liabilities.
+Book eCA Now!

 Q- Is the full amount received from the sale of property taxable?